 Why is machine guarding so important for employee safety?
 This is because most industrial establishments have many pieces of equipment that have hazardous motions.
-We must protect these hazardous motions from the reach of workers with the help of machine guarding.
+We must protect these hazardous motions from the reach of workers with the help of machine guarding in Ontario.

 So why not just guard everything?
 Cover it up!
 If we cover up machinery, it may be safe but it will be very difficult to use and very difficult for maintenance.

 The strategy is simple in principle.
 We can break a machine down into 3 parts.

 The first part is the drive mechanism or drive train.
 These are gears and sprockets and chain drives.
 These can be covered up with mechanical guarding.
 They only need to be removed during maintenance activities.

 The second part is the infeed and the outfeed of the machine.
 The guarding here can be a bit more complex as it depends on the shape and size of the machine and the size and shape of products passing through it.
 Typically tunnel guards are utilized to keep limbs out of the machine.